 Topic types determine which template Help Builder uses to render a topic, and also what icon is associated with the topic.
 Different topic types render slightly different output.
 Common topic types are the basics, TOPIC, HEADER, WHATSNEW and there are number of developer related types like CLASSHEADER, CLASSMETHOD, CLASSPROPERTY etc. In this case we'll create an informational topic, so choose TOPIC.

 You can choose the topic that this topic is relative to.
-By default this will be the currently selected topic, but you may change this to any topic in the drop down list which contains all topics of the help file (currently only one) or by using the Topic Selection Tool which provides a tree list and search functionality to select a single topic.
+By default this will be the currently active topic, but you may change this to any topic in the drop down list which contains all topics of the help file or by using the Topic Selection Tool which provides a tree list and search functionality to select a single topic.

 Click on Next and Finish to create the new topic.
 The content view should now show the new topic below your index topic:

 Notice the dot next to the new topic.
 This means that the topic body currently has no content in it.
 It's meant as a reminder that you have work to do on this topic.
 The dot also shows when a topic is marked for follow-up.

 The new topic pops up in Edit mode automatically so you're ready to start entering text into the topic immediately.
 Remember you can toggle the preview window on or off with

 Alt-V or by clicking on the Preview Browser icon on the toolbar.

 To create topic text simply type your text using Markdown Formatting, which is mostly plain text along with some basic Markdown syntax for headers, lists links and a block quote in this case: